 The 4 cardinal signs, Aries, Cancer, Libra, and Capricorn, each mark the times of year when The 4 Seasons of Winter, Spring, Summer, and Fall begin.
 By virtue of their placement happening in synch with the advent of a new season, the cardinal signs function best when they perceive things to be new, previously untried, and fresh.

 Said another way, the cardinal signs love beginnings.

 The Messenger to Humanity was born beneath a cardinal sign.
-Considering Wiesel’s moral purpose of being a vessel of Truth and Justice, only one Zodiacal sign matches the man.
+Considering Wiesel’s moral purpose of being a vessel of Truth and Justice, only one Zodiacal sign matches this exemplary man.
 A sign whose astrological glyph is an interchangeable symbol of Truth and whose astrological symbol is a visible part of every court of Law, since it represents Justice, itself – Libra.